 With a dedicated campus in Ireland’s biggest university, the Michael Smurfit Graduate Business School at University College Dublin MBA offers cutting-edge business education in the pleasant, vibrant, and historic location of Dublin.

-This is an intimate MBA, with class sizes in the 30s, although 70% of students are international.
-As well as the 13 core courses, there are six elective modules, of which students take three.
+This is an intimate MBA, with class sizes in the 30s, although 60% of students are international.
+As well as the thirteen core courses, there are six elective modules, of which students take three.
 They include executive decision-making, managing the negotiation process, and entrepreneurship.

 Smurfit is a member of GNAM (the Global Network for Advanced Management), which means that it is able to offer a wide range of international trips and electives taken in collaboration with its partner schools.
 MBA students take four trips overseas in their year-long course, including a GNAM week in October, an international markets week in spring, and a live consulting project in summer.
-Smurfit also sends teams to international MBA competitions, winning the prestigious John Molson MBA International Case Competition in 2018.
+Smurfit also sends teams to international MBA competitions, previously winning the prestigious John Molson MBA International Case Competition.

 Being in the center of one of Europe’s biggest hubs for finance, fintech, and tech start-ups, this MBA offers great opportunities for people interested in those sectors.
 The school also says it is bringing data analytics into more of its courses in the near future.